 Tourism supports 25,300 jobs locally

 - Bucks County was founded in 1682 by William Penn, the founder of Pennsylvania.
-He named the county after Buckinghamshire, his family home in England.
+He named the County after Buckinghamshire, his family home in England.
 Pennsbury Manor, Penn's Colonial summer home, has been rebuilt on the original estate and is available year-round for group tours.
 The Durham Iron Company was formed here in 1727, making Bucks County’s first major industry was the extraction of iron from ore and the production of cast iron.